LW1989/DLC_tutorial/README.md

 * Now you should see (“nameofenv”) on the left of your terminal screen, i.e. (DEEPLABCUT) YourName-MacBook.
 NOTE: no need to run pip install deeplabcut, as it is already installed!!! :)

 **<span style="text-decoration:underline;">**Great, that's it!
 DeepLabCut is installed!**</span>**

+For a guide about how to use DLC please check the PDF_Tutorial folder

 ## Pro Tips: